ForstaLabs/forsta-message-vault/README.md

 to facilitate outside development of these sorts of capabilities usually rely on a centralized approach.
-Unfortunately, the centralized approach provides a tempting, centralized target for outside attackers -- and it also requires that users trust that insiders will not abuse their access to all messages.
+Unfortunately, the centralized approach provides a tempting, centralized target for outside attackers -- and it also requires users to trust that *insiders* won't abuse their access to all messages.
 Forsta is different.

 Forsta does not offer anything that depends on centralized receipt, storage, or processing of users’ messaging data.
-Instead, Forsta makes it trivial for others to run messaging “bots” to perform these functions.
+Instead, Forsta makes it trivial for *others* to run messaging “bots” to perform these functions.
 These bots are just another kind of messaging client, like the messaging clients running in users’ browsers and on their phones.
 And just like the other messaging clients, Forsta bots send and receive end-to-end encrypted messages to do their work **while